Celebrities

 Photo by Paco Alonso

-She’s far from alone.
-Contemporary conchas are popping up across the country: in New York at Vato and Cosme; in Los Angeles at Santa Canela and My Panecito; in Vermont at Atla’s Conchas.
-Even Popeyes is in on conchas, which debuted a Tequila Don Julio–flavored concha chicken sandwich during the Super Bowl.
+Camacho is hardly an outlier.
+Modern conchas are showing up everywhere: at Vato and Cosme in New York, Santa Canela and My Panecito in Los Angeles, and Atla's Conchas in Vermont.
+Even Popeyes got in on the action, launching a Tequila Don Julio–flavored concha chicken sandwich during the Super Bowl.

-Perhaps the clearest sign of the concha’s ascent came last February at La Rue Doughnuts, a French bakery in Dallas, where the croissant collided with the concha.
-“The croncha was an organic way to bring together the cultures in our kitchen,” said owner Amy La Rue, noting her largely Mexican staff.
-The pastry—layered like a croissant, topped like a concha—drew TSA-length lines down the block and helped reframe the bun as a peer to French pastry.
+The most telling sign of the concha's rise came last February at La Rue Doughnuts, a French bakery in Dallas, where the croissant met the concha head-on.
+"The croncha was an organic way to bring together the cultures in our kitchen," said owner Amy La Rue, referencing her predominantly Mexican staff.
+The hybrid pastry—laminated like a croissant, topped like a concha—drew lines around the block and repositioned the humble bun as a legitimate rival to French pastry.

-That shift is measurable.
-According to food industry research group Datassential, menus featuring conchas have grown 68% in the past four years, with 53% of Gen Z diners “definitely interested” in trying one—more than any other generation.
+The numbers back it up.
+Food industry research firm Datassential reports that conchas on menus have surged 68% over the past four years, with 53% of Gen Z diners saying they're "definitely interested" in trying one—higher than any other generation.

-“We’re bringing our childhood memories to the table, and now people are paying attention,” said Erick Rocha, pastry chef at Corima in Manhattan and the all-day cafe Vato, in Park Slope, Brooklyn, where conchas regularly sell out.
-“A lot of us are putting conchas on the map for the American public.”
+"We're bringing our childhood memories to the table, and now people are paying attention," said Erick Rocha, pastry chef at Corima in Manhattan and the all-day café Vato in Park Slope, Brooklyn, where conchas routinely sell out.
+"A lot of us are putting conchas on the map for the American public."

 Building on Tradition

-“We took inspiration from the cultural biodiversity of New York City,” said Rocha, whose conchas are filled with yuzu curd and toasted tomoxtle (corn husk) chantilly cream.
+"We took inspiration from the cultural biodiversity of New York City," Rocha explained, describing conchas filled with yuzu curd and toasted tomoxtle chantilly cream.

-Camacho, meanwhile, builds her menu around Mexican ingredients: fresh masa, cacao, and flours like Yecora Rojo and Sonora wheat.
-“It feels very appropriate to use flour grown in the Sonora Desert, which stretches into northern Mexico,” she said.
+Camacho centers her approach on Mexican terroir, working with fresh masa, cacao, and heritage wheat varieties including Yecora Rojo and Sonora.
+"It feels very appropriate to use flour grown in the Sonora Desert, which stretches into northern Mexico," she noted.

 A spiced chocolate concha from Atlas Conchas in Randolph Vermont.